 The southernmost island you might visit is Mljet, home to a national park that makes up most of the land.
 The population is less than 2,000, so your dining options are limited to a handful of restaurants that may have seasonal hours.
 It also depends on where you dock, but I found a simple restaurant offering pizza in the Pomena area, a short walk from the entrance to the park.
 The area was discovered before 6 BC when Greco-Roman geographers arrived to survey the land.
 The national park includes two large saltwater lakes, one of which is pictured.
 This is the best island for getting active, whether that means laying out, swimming in the lake, hiking or biking around the island.

 Large mountains crash into clear ocean in Makarska, a resort town with plenty of shops, restaurants and nightlife.
 Spend time at the rocky beach, pictured, which is the perfect place to cool off in the summer months.
 As with other towns on the coast, Makarska has historic churches and monasteries worth a visit.
 You’ll find more hotels here than elsewhere on the coast, with the exceptions being Split and Dubrovnik, so splurge on a nice place to stay and an authentic, local meal.
+The only exception is Hostel Yeti, a new accommodation near the nightlife district.
 End your night at Deep Makarska, a nightclub in a cave.

 In the town that claims to be the home to Marco Polo, you’ll find the House of Marco Polo museum.
 There’s also a smaller Town Museum, which details the history of the city.
 There’s no shortage of konobas to enjoy in town.
 Catch the sunset at Cocktail Bar Massimo, a tower that you have to climb for views of the harbor and drinks delivered by pulley.
 Also, catch a performance of the famous moreska dance, made famous here, which involves swords and tells the story of battling Moors and Christians.